irania0201/irania0201/README.md

 I am currently a 4th year Computer Engineering student with a minor in Biomedical Engineering at UC Irvine.

 ## What I've been up to:
-* I'm currently working on two projects:
-  * a budgeting/organization app
-  * virtual reality physical therapy gloves
 * I'm expanding my knowledge in:
-  * android app development using kotlin
+  * web development using html and css
   * iOS mobile app development using swift
-  * python
   * hardware/software interfaces
-  * solidworks
-  * arduino

 ## What I want to do:
 * learn how to use unity